esthy07/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 22-users_and_homes displays all users and their homes directories, sorted by users
+File 100-empty_casks finds all empty files and directies in the current directory and all sub_directories